slerman12/Help-me/7-Ongoing.md

 ## Conclusion

 - Disproof 2 disproves the claim of the PhD student handbook, and proves that the ruling judges are currently violating their own policy.

-Propositions 1, 2, and 3 were disproved in [Disproof 1](https://github.com/slerman12/BrokenWisdoms/blob/main/3-Disproof.md).

 ## Imagined dialogue